plotly/dash-labs/docs/demos/dashdown_multi_page/pages/multi_page_apps/overview.md

 'Historical analysis'
 ```

+# Advanced Features

+These features are all optional.
+If you don't supply values here, the framework will take a best guess and supply them for you.

+**Custom Meta Tags & Titles**

+The page's title defines what you see in your browser tab and what would appear as the website's title in search results.
+By default, it is derived from the filename but it can also be set with `title=`

+Similarly, the meta description can be set with `description=` and the meta image can be set with `image=`.
+Both of these tags are used as the preview when sharing a URL in a social media platforms.
+They're also used in search engine results.

+See more information in the Meta tags pages

+**Order**
 The order of the items in `page_registry` is based off of the optional `order=` parameter:
 ```python
 dash.register_page(__name__, order=10)
 ```

 If it's not supplied, then the order is alphanumeric based off of the filename.
-This order is important when rendering the page menu's dynamically in a loop.
+This order is important when rendering
+the page menu's dynamically in a loop.
 The page with the path `/` has `order=0` by default.

 **Redirects**